ArkussD/ArkussD/README.md

-# Hello there! 👋 I'm Arkuss
+# Hello there! 👋 I'm in-septra

 I'm an aspiring Systems Developer and Game Dev, deeply interested in system memory, low-level performance, and the long-term goal of building my own engine.